queryluke/masseffect-5e/static/data/rules/04-06-strength.md

 ### Attack Rolls and Damage
-You add your Strength modifier to your attack roll and your damage roll when attacking with a melee weapon such as a omni-hammer, a monomolecular blade, or a krogan warhammer.
+You add your Strength modifier to your attack roll and your damage roll when attacking with a melee weapon such as an omni-hammer, a monomolecular blade, or a krogan warhammer.
 Additionally, ranged weapon marked with the _Recoil_ property allow you to overcome the kickback of the weapon with brute force.
-You may apply your Strength modifer to your attack roll and damage roll when attacking with _Recoil_ weapons.
+You may apply your Strength modifier to your attack roll and damage roll when attacking with _Recoil_ weapons.

 ### Lifting and Carrying <v-chip color="orange accent-2" text-color="black" class="v-chip--x-small">change</v-chip>